-Tony Gavigan from Navan, Co Meath says that, “for me participating in the Games is all about honouring my kidney donor and the memory of my beloved son Kyle whose organs were donated after his untimely death when he was just 12 years old”.
+Tony Gavigan received a transplant in 1998.
+He resides in Navan, Co.
+Meath and says that, “for me participating in the Games is all about honouring my kidney donor and the memory of my beloved son Kyle whose organs were donated after his untimely death when he was just 12 years old”.

 The retired Garda who previously worked at Kells Garda Station has two other children, Kasha and Elden, who are now living and working abroad.

 Tony will be competing at this year’s World Transplant Games in the 60-69 years category in the following events:

 Tony has previously participated in the World Transplant Games in Thailand 2007, and Spain 2017.
 He has also taken part in the European Transplant and Dialysis Sports Championships in Dublin 2010.

 Tony describes his diagnosis of kidney failure, which came within a year of his oldest son Kyle’s tragic death in January 1996, as a ‘complete shock’.